sendgrid/python-http-client/README.md

 # Local Setup of the project

-The simplest local development workflow is by using docker.
+The simplest local development workflow is by using Docker.

 > Steps